SharonSenag/learn_command_line_exercises/chapter_5/README.md

 >>cd to the joe directory with one command

+From temp run `cd stuff/things/frank/joe`

-cd tmp/joe
+apples-MacBook-Pro:temp sharonsena$ cd stuff/things/frank/joe

+apples-MacBook-Pro:joe sharonsena$ ls

+alex

 >>cd back to temp with one command, but not further above that.

-cd ../../../
+cd ../../../../

 >>Find out how to cd to your "home directory" with one command.

-cd
+cd ~

 >>cd to your Documents directory, then find it with your GUI file browser (Finder, Windows Explorer, etc.).

+Run `cd ~/documents`

+Shell output:

-cd documents
+apples-MacBook-Pro:~ sharonsena$ cd ~/documents

+apples-MacBook-Pro:documents sharonsena$ pwd

+/Users/sharonsena/documents

 >>cd to your Downloads directory, then find it with your file browser.

+Run `cd ~/downloads`

-cd downloads
+apples-MacBook-Pro:~ sharonsena$ cd ~/downloads

+apples-MacBook-Pro:downloads sharonsena$ pwd

+/Users/sharonsena/downloads

 >>Find another directory with your file browser, then cd to it.

+Run `cd ~/workspace`

+Shell output:

-cd workspace
+apples-MacBook-Pro:~ sharonsena$ cd ~/workspace

+apples-MacBook-Pro:workspace sharonsena$ pwd

+/Users/sharonsena/workspace